edge-ml/javascript/examples/example-prediction-web/Readme.md

 ```

 You can find the example on port 50000.
 Most desktops don't have the Accelerometer sensor used in the example.
 You may need to access the example with a mobile browser to make use of it.

+### Note

+The dataset was collected on Chrome for Android on a Samsung Galaxy S9+.
+You may notice flawed results with different browsers/sensors/devices.
+Apple devices use a separate API other the Web Sensors API to access sensor data, therefore this example doesn't work on Apple devices.